McClellan–Kerr Arkansas River Navigation System: Construction

 Although Congress originally authorized USACE to dredge the channel to a depth of 12 ft in 2005, it did not provide the funds to do so.
 ODOT says that the capacity of each barge could be increased by 200 tons for each foot of draft.
 An article in 2010 stated that much of MKARNS is already 12 feet deep, so that only about 75 miles would need to be deepened.
 The article quoted Lt.
-Col. Gene Snyman, then deputy commander of the U.S. Army Corps of Engineers’ Tulsa District, as saying such a project would cost about $170 million (2010 dollars).
+Col. Gene Snyman, then deputy commander of the USACE's Tulsa District, as saying such a project would cost about $170 million (in 2010 dollars).

 Lock information

-The following tables list the features of the navigation system, from the Mississippi River to the origin at the Port of Catoosa.
+The tables below list the features of the navigation system, from the Mississippi River to the origin at the Port of Catoosa.
 Except as noted, all locks are on the Arkansas River.

-There is no lock 11; sequentially, it would have been in the middle of Lake Dardanelle.
-Per the animated system map (see "External links"), Dardanelle Lock & Dam (lock 10), which forms Lake Dardanelle, is the highest facility on the system (54 feet between upper & lower pools); Ozark-Jeta Taylor Lock & Dam (lock 12), just above that lake, is the third highest (34 feet).
-Thus, it is likely that those two facilities were redesigned, in terms of height and possibly location, so as to eliminate lock 11 as originally planned.
-The Mississippi River lock is numbered lock 99 as it was added to the system after it was completed.
+No lock 11 exists; sequentially, it would have been in the middle of Lake Dardanelle.
+Per the animated system map (see "External links"), Dardanelle Lock and Dam (lock 10), which forms Lake Dardanelle, is the highest facility on the system (54 feet between upper and lower pools); Ozark-Jeta Taylor Lock and Dam (lock 12), just above that lake, is the third-highest (34 ft).
+Thus, those two facilities likely were redesigned, in terms of height and possibly location, so as to eliminate lock 11 as originally planned.
+The Mississippi River lock is numbered lock 99, as it was added to the system after it was completed.

 2019 Arkansas River flooding

 Extremely heavy rains hit the Arkansas River upstream of Keystone Dam during late May and early June 2019.
 So much water poured into the Keystone Reservoir in a short time that it quickly became evident that a major release of water would be needed to prevent overtopping the dam, causing devastating floods downstream.
 Even so, water rushed downstream toward MKARNS at such a high rate that officials at USACE halted barge traffic to avoid calamities such as collisions or hitting trees and debris afloat in the river.

 By October, barge traffic was allowed on a limited basis.
-Normally, tows comprise twelve to sixteen barges.
-However, the flood carried so much silt down river that re-dredging would be required to return to normal traffic patterns.
+Normally, tows comprise 12 to 16 barges.
+However, the flood carried so much silt down river that redredging would be required to return to normal traffic patterns.
 In October, the tows were limited to six barges (two wide and three deep).

 The 2019 flood deposited about 1.5 million cubic yards of sediment into the waterway, As of February 2020, barge traffic remained limited by tow size and restricted to daylight hours only due to sediment.
-USACE expected to complete the dredging of sediment by late May 2020.
+USACE was expected to complete the dredging of sediment by late May 2020.

 Waterway traffic control

 The growth of business along MKARNS has greatly increased congestion at the locks.
-The Secretary of the Army has directed USACE to establish the following priorities for admitting vessels to each lock:
+The Secretary of the Army has directed USACE to establish these priorities for admitting vessels to each lock: